uwe-app/website/site/docs/installation/index.md

 {{import "header"}}

-Learn how to install the tools; we use a [[docs/installation/version-manager]] to manage multiple releases.

-* `uwe`: Compile, live preview and publish websites.
-* `upm`: Plugin manger; extra commands for plugin authors.
-* `uvm`: Version manager for installation and upgrading.

 ## Install

-Currently we support the Linux and MacOS operating systems; use our [[https://release.uwe.app/install.sh|quick install script]] to download `uvm` which will install all the required components:
+Currently we support the Linux and MacOS operating systems; use our [[https://release.uwe.app/install.sh|quick install script]] to download the [[docs/installation/version-manager]] which will install all the required components:

 ```text
 curl https://release.uwe.app/install.sh | sh